 When I am unable to express I need to feel love or am struggling, I bury myself into making other people feel how I want to feel.
 If they don’t reciprocate (or read my mind) my energy or thoughtfulness, I become angry, resentful and burnout sets in.
 I feel like I am (silently) screaming into the void.
 Any idiot should know my energy and attention to their lives should mean I need that energy back.

 It never works.
 I just end up in a frustrated cycle.
 “WHY CAN’T YOU TELL I NEED YOU TO GIVE ME ENERGY AND AFFECTION AND TIME.”
-Inevitably they’ll say something along the lines of ‘why couldn’t you just say that to me?’ or ‘why did you send me three gifts this week and spend that money when you could have just like, talked to me?’
+Inevitably say something along the lines of ‘why couldn’t you just say that to me?’ or ‘why did you send me three gifts this week and spend that money when you could have just like, talked to me?’

 When in a partnership (outside of a self-partnering) I find myself trying to control situations so the person doesn’t experience discomfort.
 That I’m filling in the void bringing them pain or discomfort with myself.
 So I can take away any sense of discomfort by reducing it.
 This can be as big as trauma or as small as doing something yourself so the other person doesn’t have to deal with it.
 (Being generic here for a reason, thanks for understanding.)